Skip to content

 What changes do I need to tell my insurance provider about while I’m covered by their policy?

 Your insurance policy will typically set out what you need to tell your provider about during the term of your policy.
-These will usually include:
+This often includes:

-• Change the number of bathrooms and bedrooms
+• Changing the number of bathrooms or bedrooms

-• Have someone other than family live with you – for example, you take in a lodger
+• Having someone other than family live with you

-• Leave your home unoccupied for a set number of days in a row
+• Leaving your home unoccupied for a set number of days in a row

-• Get new items over the single-item limit or increase the total value of your contents
+• Increasing the total value of your contents

 • A family member is convicted of an offence other than a driving offence.

 If you don’t let your insurance provider know about these changes, any claim you make could be rejected.
-If you’re unsure if a change will affect your contents cover, it’s best to ask your provider.
+If you’re unsure if a change will affect your contents cover, ask your provider.

 I pay monthly for my contents insurance.
 What happens if I can’t afford or miss a payment?